-The Access Network Structure Plan provides a clear hierarchy of street types, including the extension of existing streets and a network of new streets (20m and 14.5m) and pedestrian ways (8m).
-The Access Network maximises cross connections within the corridor and to surrounding areas.
+The Access Network Structure Plan provides a clear hierarchy of street types, including the extension of existing streets and a network of new streets (20m), laneways (14m) and pedestrian ways (8m).
+The Access Network maximises cross connections within the corridor and to surrounding areas..